Sanction Assignments and Overview

 Community Service - Volunteer service to an on-campus department, division, faculty or staff member, or off-campus entity for a specific number of hours within a specific period of time.

 Student Conduct Disciplinary Holds - This hold will remain in effect until the student facing possible disciplinary action meets with a Conduct Officer regarding their possible infraction.
 This means that he or she will not have access to their grades, transcripts, and will not have the ability to register for classes.

 Complete description of sanctions are located in the WSSU Students’ Code of Conduct.

 Grounds for Appeal

-The decision of any council body may be appealed upon the following grounds:
+The decision of a judicial body may be appealed upon the following grounds: